Lucyjpjones/wean-cuisine/README.md

  - Site includes a main navbar with a dropdown menu with links for different and same page navigation.
 - Navigation menu is fixed so is always visible to the user.
-- Logo directs user back to homepage from anywhere on the site.
+- Brand logo directs user back to homepage from anywhere on the site.

 **2.** Ability to register to site

+- Clear login btn displayed on navbar as soon as user is faced with landing page.
+- After clicking login button, user is presented with a modal displaying a login from and option to register if not already a member.
+- Registering allows the user to add and edit their own recipes.

 **3.** Easily accessible button to 'Log in’